JohnColomo/colomoj/README.md

 <br>Every exploit, every cracked hash, every bypass fuels the fire.

-It's no just tech. <br>It’s the thrill of the hunt.
+It's no just tech. <br>It’s the thrill of the hunt for me.

 <br>SMBv1,
 PrintNightmare, BlueKeep, and the guy who opens and clicks in all emails...